sharispe/sm-tools-evaluation/README.md

 This project has been initiated in order to evaluate the Semantic Measures Library www.semantic-measures-library.org.
 As the developers of these tests are also developers of the SML we cannot ensure that this evaluation is free from bias.
-Indeed we better know how to configure and use the SML than other tools.
-Do not hesitate to help us improve those tests!
+Indeed we have a better knowledge of how to configure and use the SML than other tools.
+Do not hesitate to help us improve these tests!

 Contributors